tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送/API 文档/推送相关接口/推送接口_intl_en.md

 In-app message is unique to the Android platform and not displayed in the notification bar of the mobile phone.
 It can be used to deliver controlled messages to users imperceptibly.

->!Due to vendor restrictions, Android in-app messages can be delivered only through the TPNS channel.
+>!Due to vendor restrictions, Android in-app messages can be delivered only through the Tencent Push Notification Service channel.

 The table specifies parameters for the Android platform: